Kamikaze-Kiwi/S3-Portfolio/research-security.md

 Having an extremely secure authentication system is extremely important.
 I could just use one of the many great authentication systems out there like Auth0 or oAuth2, however I want to know what goes on behind the scenes.
 Last semester I already made an authentication system, but I chose not to invest more than 10 minutes in the security.
 I hashed the password with Sha256 and that was it.
 When I pasted some of the hashes into Google, I could immediately see what the original password was, and something's telling me that's not quite as safe as it should be.

-To ensure that the methods I will use to handle the storing of passwords are ***really*** secure, we will assume that the hacker knows everything about my system and has access to the source code.
+To ensure that the methods I will use to handle the storing of passwords are ***really*** secure, we will assume that the hacker knows everything about the system and has access to the source code.

 <br>
 <hr>